kristianmandrup/amazing-aurelia-book/basic-routing.md

 }
 ```

-The App vm will automatically be injected with a `Router` and `RouterConfiguration` singletons when the application starts.
+The `App` VM will automatically be injected with a `Router` and `RouterConfiguration` singletons when the application starts.

-We add a `configureRouter(config: RouterConfiguration, router: Router){` method to our root view model, which is called as the vm is initialized.
+We add a `configureRouter(config: RouterConfiguration, router: Router){` method to our root view model, which is called as the VM is initialized.

 We then set the `title` of the route config and set the navigation map via `map`.
 Each route is an object with various required and optional settings.

 For a route to work it must have a:

-- `route` the routing pattern
+- `route` the routing pattern(s)
 - `moduleId` the location of the view model module
 - `name` the name (logical identifier) of the route

+The route is a pattern which is matched by the routing engine in order to determine which route to activate.
+A route can have multiple patterns such as the `home` route in the example above, which matches both the root pattern `''` (essentially `/` empty) and `welcome` (ie. `/welcome`.

-The `moduleId` must link to another view model in your app, relative to the location of this router.
-The other view model can add its own router configuration, to create a nested routing hierarchy.
+The `moduleId` must link to a view model in your app.
+The moduleId is calculated relative to the app root, typically `/src`.
+The view model activated can add its own router config to the (parent) router config to create a "nested" routing hierarchy.

+However please not that by default, nested routes are still essentially "flat".
+To make a truly nested router where routes extend a root base, we must currently do some heavy lifting which we will explore later on.

 Now let's do some routing.
-First create a new contacts VM/V pair.
+First create a new `contacts` VM/V pair.

 `contacts.ts`